Opinion | Morgan Liddick: Who’s the fascist?

 The answer matters.

 Morgan Liddick’s column “On Your Right” publishes Tuesdays in the Summit Daily News.
 Liddick spent 27 years working for the U.S. Foreign Service, primarily living abroad.
 He also spent 12 years teaching U.S. history and Western civilization at community colleges in Colorado and Texas.
-He lived in Summit County as recently as 2015 and currently lives in Virginia.
-Contact him at email@example.com.
+He lived in Summit County as recently as 2015.
+Contact him at firstname.lastname@example.org.

 Start a dialogue, stay on topic and be civil.